8000 Versioning with subpaths (`"zod/v4"`) to enable incremental migration · Issue #4371 · colinhacks/zod · GitHub

 • The package root ("zod") will switch over from exporting Zod 3 to Zod 4

-• The "zod/v4" subpath will continue to be available.
+• The "zod/v4" subpath will remain available forever

 import { z } from "zod/v4";

-If I naively published zod@4.0.0 to npm, the vast majority of the libraries in Zod's ecosystem would need to publish a new major version to properly support Zod 4. this includes some high-profile libraries like the ai SDK. it would trigger a "version bump avalanche" across the ecosystem and generally create a huge amount of frustration and work.
+If I naively published zod@4.0.0 to npm, the vast majority of the libraries in Zod's ecosystem would need to publish a new major version to properly support Zod 4, include some high-profile libraries like the AI SDK.
+It would trigger a "version bump avalanche" across the ecosystem and generally create a huge amount of frustration and work.

-By co-publishing v3 and v4 together, we solve this problem. it provides a straightforward way to support Zod 3 and Zod 4 (including Zod Mini) simultaneously. they can continue defining a single peerDependency on "zod"; no need for more arcane solutions like npm aliases, optional peer dependencies, or a "zod-compat" package.
+With subpath versioning, we solve this problem. it provides a straightforward way for libraries to support Zod 3 and Zod 4 (including Zod Mini) simultaneously.
+They can continue defining a single peerDependency on "zod"; no need for more arcane solutions like npm aliases, optional peer dependencies, a "zod-compat" package, or other such hacks.

 Libraries will need to bump the minimum version of their "zod" peer dependency to zod@^3.25.0.
 They can then reference both Zod 3 and Zod 4 in their implementation: